Disabled youth are being left behind. Learn why →

 I was 13 when I lost my father.
 Then the state took what he left behind.

-No one told Justin.
+What I didn't know right away: the state of Michigan had quietly applied to become the representative payee for my Social Security survivor benefits.
+No one told me.
 No one asked permission.
-Over three years, more than $18,000 in benefits — money his father had earned through a lifetime of work — was silently intercepted by the state to reimburse itself for the cost of Justin's care.
+Over three years, more than $18,000 — money my father had earned through a lifetime of work — was silently intercepted to reimburse the state for my care.

 What Is the Orphan Tax?

 It's simpler — and worse — than you think.
+And for disabled youth, it's even worse.

-Now imagine you're a kid whose parent just died.
-You end up in foster care because there's no one else to take care of you.
-You'd think those survivor checks would be saved up for you — maybe for college, or a car, or an apartment when you turn 18.
+Now imagine you're one of those children and you end up in foster care.
+You'd think those checks would be saved for you — for college, a first apartment, medical equipment, therapy.
 Instead, the state quietly takes that money and uses it to pay itself back for the cost of your foster care.
+Nobody tells you.
+Nobody asks permission.

 1